opentelemetry plugin

 // ...

-1. Continue tracing a link from an RPC Client or Channel Publish by following the upper-layer RPC Server or Channel Subscribe, inheriting the Context from the upstream RPC Server/Channel Subscribe, for example:
+1. Continue tracing a link from an RPC Client or a Channel Publish following the upper-level RPC Server or Channel Subscribe, at this time you need to inherit the Context of the upstream RPC Server/Channel Subscribe, for example:

 • RPC: